alidix/Brain-power-project/README.md

 * Have cards face down
 * Cards are in a random order
 * Cards will turn back over in a few seconds if they do not match
-* player can only pick two cards at a time
+* Player can only pick two cards at a time